Yoga Props

 Blocks

 Foam blocks that can be used to help you reach the floor in poses like triangle or lunges or can be used for sitting in garland pose or for meditation.
-You can pick these up for less than $10 at places like TJ Maxx or Marshalls or use some thick books – text books or books from the Harry Potter series are good examples
+You can pick these up for about $10 at places like TJ Maxx or Marshalls.
+If you don’t want to buy blocks – use some thick books – text books or books from the Harry Potter series are good examples

 Bolsters